oracle/graal/substratevm/LOGGING.md

 Unless the application needs to process a custom `logging.properties` configuration at run time this approach is recommended.

-## Run time logger initialization
+## Runtime Logger Initialization

-The logger can also be initialized at run time, as in the code below:
+The logger can also be initialized at runtime, as in the code below:

 ```
 public class RuntimeLoggerInit {